When the Shadow Meets Its Measure: Assessing the Feasibility of Submillimeter Black Hole Shadow Imaging in Megamaser Disk AGN: Data Collection

 We calibrated and imaged the raw visibility data in CASA\footnote{SMA reduction is outlined in \url{https://lweb.cfa.harvard.edu/rtdc/SMAdata/process/tutorials/sma_in_casa_tutorial.html}}.
-In addition to flagging edge channels, we flag the common extragalactic molecular line regions that are brighter than 1~Jy from \citep{Martin2021}.
-We account for redshift distances as listed in Table~\ref{tab:md}.
-These include C$^{18}$O at 226.66, $^{13}$CO at 226.874, CN at 226.875, CO at 230.538, and CS at 244.936.
+In addition to flagging edge channels, we flagged common extragalactic molecular line regions brighter than 1~Jy as listed by \citet{Martin2021}.
+For each target, these rest frequencies were shifted to the observed frame using the source redshift.
+The transitions include C$^{18}$O at 226.66, $^{13}$CO at 226.874, CN at 226.875, CO at 230.538, and CS at 244.936.
 To account for line broadening, all channels within $\pm300$~km~s$^{-1}$ of each transition in the rest frame -- corresponding to a frequency width of approximately 0.9-2.2~GHz in the observed frame -- are excluded from the fit \citep{Martin2021}.
-This corresponds to flagging \~4-9\% of the 24.6 GHz continuous bandwidth.
+This corresponds to flagging $\sim$4-9\% of the 24.6 GHz continuous bandwidth.

 The reference antenna was set to antenna8, which established a zero point for the phase.
-To correct for short-term variations, we set the "short" solution interval to one solution per integration time, and to correct for long-term variations, we set the "long" solution interval to the length of an entire scan.
+In CASA \texttt{gaincal}, the short solution interval used \texttt{solint='int'}, producing one solution per integration (14.84~s in 2022B-H002 and 29.68~s for the 2021B-H004 science and gain-calibrator scans).
+The long solution interval used \texttt{solint='inf'}, yielding one solution per scan; the nominal science scans were 445.2~s in 2022B-H002 and 890.5~s in 2021B-H004, while the corresponding phase-calibrator scans were generally 59.4--118.7~s and 178.1~s, respectively.
 For a given frequency channel and antenna, we required the calibration tables to retain only solutions for which at least three baselines successfully produced solutions.
-We also required a minimum signal-to-noise-ratio (SNR) of 2 for phase calibration and 3 for amplitude calibration.
+We also required a minimum signal-to-noise ratio (SNR) of 2 for phase calibration and 3 for amplitude calibration.